gurkanfikretgunak/manifesto/SUPABASE_SETUP.md

    npm run dev
    ```

-2. Go to `http://localhost:3000` in your browser
+2. Go to `https://manifesto.masterfabric.co` in your browser (or `http://localhost:3000` for local development)

 3. You should now see real GitHub authentication instead of demo mode:
    - ✅ "Sign in with GitHub" button